turingschool/front-end-curriculum/lessons/module-4/express-middleware.md

 As a primer, read through the introduction on [this Express documentation page](https://expressjs.com/en/guide/using-middleware.html) and the first example under the section "Application-level middleware".

+#### Your Turn

+Turn to someone next to you and talk about the documentation you just read.
+What does a middleware function look like and how do you apply a middleware function to an endpoint?

 ### First Middleware